Your peak body for recreational fishing in the NT

 Welcome to the Amateur Fishermen’s Association of the Northern Territory Inc. Representing Top End recreational fishers since 1980

-We invite you to read all about the AFANT activites of the past year, including:
+We invite you to read all about the AFANT activities of the past year, including:

 Recfisher Research